samullen/samullen.github.io/_posts/articles/2016-12-16-legacy_isnt_a_bad_word.md

-+++
+---
-title = "\"Legacy\" isn't a Bad Word" description = "There's a lot to hate about legacy code, but is it possible it's more good than bad?
-Find out what it is, why it's so hated, and how you can benefit from it." author = "Samuel Mullen" tags = [ "legacy", "programming" ] date = "2016-12-16T20:03:26-06:00"
+title: "\"Legacy\" isn't a Bad Word"
+description: "There's a lot to hate about legacy code, but is it possible it's more good than bad?
+Find out what it is, why it's so hated, and how you can benefit from it."
-+++
+author: "Samuel Mullen"
+tags: [ "legacy", "programming" ]
+date: "2016-12-16T20:03:26-06:00"
+---

 Legacy Code.
 If you're a programmer, you'll eventually have to deal with it.
 While a few who delight in immersing themselves in an unknown codebase, most approach legacy code in the same way we approach doctor visits: we put it off until the pain becomes unbearable.